 - Who designs the cycling tours?

 Paul and his team of guides have over 10 years experience cycling through Europe.
 We have set off on 100’s of cycling adventures through Spain, Portugal, France, Italy, Norway, Slovenia, Belgium, Holland, Denmark, Sweden, Austria & Germany.
-Every year Sierra Sports & Tours also conducts a number of private cycling tours so if you have a group of 6 or more why not ask us to design your very own customised European cycling tour.
+Every year Sierra Sports & Tours also conducts a number of private cycling tours so if you have a group of about 6 or more why not ask us to design your very own customised European cycling tour.

 - Plan Ahead: If you like to plan ahead then be sure to look at the European early bird flight specials which always finish around late October / early November.
 Through our association with Pellegrino Travel Agency we often secure flights for our guests between $AUD 1300-1500.

 - Just ride!
 Many guests are initially unsure if they have what it takes to join a cycling tour.
 Being consistent is the main thing!
 Get in a longer ride on the weekend but keep up the spinning during the week (a few 45 minute indoor sessions with Cycling-Inform will put you in good stead).
 To get the most out of a tour you do not need to be fast.
 Cycling on the flats (25-28km/hr) keeps the group together and then you are free to ride the climbs at your own speed (always guided support at the front and back of the group).
 Remember – pace your climbs!
 Ride within yourself, be able to talk, then if you have some more to give finish the final 2-3km with a burst!
-Also consider getting away pre-tour for a long weekend ride in the mountains and Cycling-Inform events, such as, the Bright Boot Camp and 7 Peaks in 7 Days are selected by a number of Sierra Sports & Tours guests to start preparing for Europe.
+Also consider getting away pre-tour for a long weekend ride in the mountains to start preparing for Europe.